mvdwetering/ynca/README.md

 # Initializing takes a while (~10 seconds for a 2 zone receiver) since it communicates
 # quite a lot with the actual device to determine its capabilities.
 # Later calls to the subunits are fast.
-# Note that attributes that are still None after initialization are not supported by the subunits
+# The attributes that are still None after initialization are not supported by the subunits
 receiver.initialize()

 # Every subunit has a dedicated attribute on the `YncaApi` class.